PTE Young Learners

-Due to the impact of COVID-19 (Coronavirus) around the globe, the March 28 test session for PTE General and PTE Young Learners has been cancelled.
 As efforts to control the COVID-19 (Coronavirus) outbreak continue, Pearson’s primary focus is on ensuring the health and safety of test takers, our employees and test centre administrators.
 We continue to monitor the global situation daily and are actively following advice from governments and healthcare authorities.
 Please contact your local team for more details.

 It tests a young learner’s ability to use structures and functions in realistic contexts and, later on in the series, tests their ability to use language to carry out specific communicative tasks, with an emphasis on real-life scenarios rather than on knowledge of specific language items and vocabulary.

 PTE Young Learners assesses the four skills: listening, reading, speaking and writing, organised in two parts, the Spoken part and the Written part.
 Please note that both the Written and Spoken parts need to be attempted to achieve a passing grade.

 The PTE Young Learners test is not recognised for immigration purposes.
 If you require a test for immigration purposes, please visit PTE Academic.

 PTE Young Learners is an assessment solution to suit students from pre-A1 to A2 level on the Common European Framework of Reference, at four different levels of English language proficiency.

 If you are teaching the PTE Young Learners exams, we have a range of past papers to help you prepare students.

 PTE Young Learners integrates the four key language skills: listening, reading, speaking and writing.